seanbreckenridge/exobrain/src/content/notes/food/tea.md

 Good:

 - English Breafast
-- Earl Grey, cool be good with citrus/spices
+- Earl Grey, cool be good with citrus/spices (Viennese also good, means I dont have to add lemon as its already acidic)
-- Samovar Tea (this is the tea I grew up with, drinking iced tea)
+- Sencha green tea

-Meh:
+- Soba (Buckwheat) tea

-- Haven't particularly found any green teas I like
+- Samovar Tea (I think this is the tea I grew up with, drinking iced tea)

 ---